apostrophecms/apostrophe-forms/README.md

 Form submission triggers a `'submission'` event that you can listen for and handle in an additional method if you choose.
 The callback for that event is provided the arguments, `req, form (the form object), output (the submission output)`.

 The module also emits browser events on submission (`apostrophe-forms:submission-form`) and submission failure (`apostrophe-forms:submission-failed`).
-Both events are attached to the document `body` element.
+If reCAPTCHA is enabled (see [Using reCAPTCHA for user validation](#Using-reCAPTCHA-for-user-validation), it emits an event on submission with an unchecked reCAPTCHA (`apostrophe-forms:submissions-missing-recaptcha`).
+All three events are attached to the document `body` element.

 ### Email